Best Business Storage & Facilities: Your Complete Guide

 Alright, first things first – not all storage units are cut from the same cloth.
 You’ve got your traditional self-storage spots, which usually offer various room sizes inside a larger building.
 Then there are options like portable storage containers – which is what we specialize in at Box-n-Go.
 These can be brought right to your business location, which is incredibly convenient if you need on-site access or prefer to load up at your own pace before we move it to our secure facility.
 Business storage units, in general, are a fantastic way to expand storage efficiently, especially when your inventory is growing or you need a safe place for important paperwork.
 Think about your daily workflow: do you need constant access right where you are, or is an off-site, secure spot a better fit?

-Choose the Right Unit Size
+How to Pick the Perfect Unit Size

 Next up is figuring out the size.
 This might seem straightforward, but it’s surprisingly easy to get too much space or, worse, not enough!
 Before you even look at unit dimensions, take a thorough inventory of everything you plan to store.
 And don’t just think about the sheer volume; consider how you’ll need to organize it.
 Will you need to set up shelving, or leave aisles so you can get to things easily?
 Many types of businesses can take advantage of storage units; for example, a busy catering company might store equipment and non-perishables, while an online retailer could house seasonal stock.
 Sketching a quick layout of how you’d arrange items can be a game-changer.
 Most storage providers offer size guides, but having your own list and plan first is key to making the best choice.